square/square-python-sdk/doc/models/create-payment-response.md

 # Create Payment Response

-Defines the fields that are included in the response body of a request to the [CreatePayment](#endpoint-payments-createpayment) endpoint.
+Defines the response returned by [CreatePayment](#endpoint-payments-createpayment).

-Note: If there are errors processing the request, the payment field might not be present, or it might be present with a status of `FAILED`.
+If there are errors processing the request, the `payment` field might not be present, or it might be present with a status of `FAILED`.

 ## Structure